dama-lab/mouse-brain-atlas/Tc1_Cerebellum/README.md

 [![DOI](https://zenodo.org/badge/166476589.svg)](https://zenodo.org/badge/latestdoi/166476589)

-This mouse cerebellar atlas can be used for  mouse cerebellarvmorphometry
+This mouse cerebellar atlas can be used for  mouse cerebellar morphometry

 ## QuickCheck